-- the study of kaonic atoms by the SIDDHARTA and SIDDHARTA-2 experiments - the study of kaon-nuclei interaction at low-energies in the framework of AMADEUS - collaboration at experiments at J-PARC (Japan) dedicated to strangeness studies.
+- the study of kaonic atoms by the SIDDHARTA and SIDDHARTA-2 experiments - the study of kaon-nuclei interaction at low-energies in the framework of the AMADEUS Collaboration - participation at experiments at J-PARC (Japan) dedicated to strangeness studies.

-We present in what follows these scientific lines, together with the 2017 activities and plans for 2018.
+We present in what follows these scientific lines, together with the 2018 activities and plans for 2019.

-The KAONNIS activities, in particular the collaboration with Japan, are partially financed within the "Strange Matter" project financed by MAECI.
+The KAONNIS activities, in particular the collaboration with Japan, are partially financed within the "Strange Matter" project by MAECI.